Rabies in animals: Monkeys

 Monkeys, like humans, can get rabies; however, they do not tend to be a common source of rabies.
 Monkeys with rabies tend to die more quickly than humans.
 In one study, 9 of 10 monkeys developed severe symptoms or died within 20 days of infection.
-Rabies is often a concern for individuals travelling to developing countries as monkeys are the most common source of rabies after dogs in these places.
+Monkeys as an infectious agent are often a concern for individuals residing in or travelling to developing countries as they are the second most common source of rabies after dogs in many of these places.

 Rabbits

 Despite natural infection of rabbits being rare, they are particularly vulnerable to the rabies virus; rabbits were used to develop the first rabies vaccine by Louis Pasteur in the 1880s, and continue to be used for rabies diagnostic testing.
-The virus is often contracted when attacked by other rabid animals and can incubate within a rabbit for up to 2–3 weeks.
-Symptoms include weakness in limbs, head tremors, low appetite, nasal discharge, and death within 3–4 days.
+The virus is often contracted when attacked by other rabid animals and can incubate within a rabbit for up to two to three weeks.
+Symptoms include weakness in limbs, head tremors, low appetite, nasal discharge, and death within three to four days.
 There are currently no vaccines available for rabbits.
 The National Institutes of Health recommends that rabbits be kept indoors or enclosed in hutches outside that do not allow other animals to come in contact with them.

-Red Pandas
+Red pandas

 Although rare, cases of rabies in red pandas have been recorded.

+Cape fur seals

+In South Africa, Cape fur seals were reported to have attacked people on the West Coast.
+In July 2024, it was confirmed that 17 seals along a 650-km stretch of coastline between Cape Town and Plettenberg Bay tested positive for rabies, and that could be the cause of the attacking behaviour in fur seals.
+The hypothesis is the rabies was acquired from black-backed jackals who prey on the seals; rabies is endemic among southern African jackals.

 Skunks

 In the United States, there is currently no USDA-approved vaccine for the strain of rabies that afflicts skunks.
 When cases are reported of pet skunks biting a human, the animals are frequently killed in order to be tested for rabies.
 It has been reported that three different variants of rabies exist in striped skunks in the north and south central states.

-Humans exposed to the rabies virus must begin post-exposure prophylaxis before the disease can progress to the central nervous system.
-For this reason, it is necessary to determine whether the animal, in fact, has rabies as quickly as possible.
-Without a definitive quarantine period in place for skunks, quarantining the animals is not advised as there is no way of knowing how long it may take the animal to show symptoms.
-Destruction of the skunk is recommended and the brain is then tested for presence of rabies virus.

-Skunk owners have recently organized to campaign for USDA approval of both a vaccine and an officially recommended quarantine period for skunks in the United States.